FortiManager

 brice-1.jpg

-In a such case, upgrade the remaining devices within the ADOM, then return to step 1 to try upgrading the ADOM again.
+In such a case, upgrade the remaining devices within the ADOM, then return to step 1 to try upgrading the ADOM again.

 brice-5.jpg